emr-dev1/complex-pipelines/README.md

 # Complex Pipelines

-This was created to gain a better understanding for processing large sets of data using Golang.
+This was created to gain a better understanding for processing large sets of data using Go.

 - The three processes:
     - Data Producer Process